osbornej-tech/stock-analysis/README.md

 </p>

 In 2018, there were two companies that experiencd a increase in return.
-There ticker IDs were ENPH and RUN as illustrated in green.
+Their ticker IDs were ENPH and RUN as illustrated in green.
 <p align="center">
   <img src = 'https://github.com/osbornej-tech/stock-analysis/blob/master/2017.png'>
 </p>